 What to Do: Based on your financial goals, set a target for the number of new members you want to have each month and make sure it is well communicated to your team.
 Compare sales to the number of leads, the amount of follow-up and the number of tours/trials given to get an idea of your overall success.

 Why It’s Important: Good sales can be an indicator of the health of your business.
 On the other hand, if you’re consistently missing your goal, there may be a problem with your strategy.
 Comparing sales to other metrics can reveal opportunities to improve your marketing, communication, tours, trial offers or membership options.

 Tools to Help: Check the Member Manager New Members report to see how many memberships you’ve sold in a period of time.
 View the Sales And Value chart to quickly find out your revenue by category.

-These easy-to-use metrics can help make your sales team more effective and significantly increase your gym membership sales.
-These numbers will teach you how to maximize your strengths, fine-tune your sales process and motivate your team to go above and beyond expectations.
+These easy-to-use metrics can help make your sales team more effective and significantly increase your gym membership selling skills.
+These numbers will teach you how to maximize your strengths.
+It will also help fine-tune your sales process and motivate your team to go above and beyond expectations.

 Get the EXACT formula to eliminate your billing burdens, while boosting your average sale per member.
 Grab your free guide today!